tlaukkan/zigbee4java/README.md

 This library provides API to ZigBee network through CC2531 dongle.

-NOTE: Support for other dongles can be implemented by implementing ZigBeeDongle interface.
+NOTE: To support other dongles it is necessary to implement ZigBeeDongle interface.

 Example hardware that can be controlled with zigbee4java: